tcrensink/tsar/docs/readme.md

 [![tcrensink](https://circleci.com/gh/tcrensink/tsar.svg?style=shield)](https://app.circleci.com/pipelines/github/tcrensink/tsar/)

-(beta version for macos coming soon)
+(beta version coming soon)

 # What is TSAR?
+The [*memex*](https://en.wikipedia.org/wiki/Memex) is a hypothetical device "in which individuals would compress and store all of their [information]... so that it may be consulted with exceeding speed and flexibility".
+Stated differently: a program that makes digital information *so available* that it integrates as a seamless extension of your mind.

-TSAR is a tool to seamlessly integrate your thoughts and digital documents.
-It brings services like incremental search, linking, document association, and spaced-repetition to your existing documents in a frictionless text-based interface.
-Use it to manage notes, a personal knowledge base (PKB), or as a study aid.
+TSAR is a terminal-based utility with that vision in mind.
+Use it to manage a personal knowledge base (PKB) or notes, as a study aid, or to manage academic papers.
+Unlike a note-taking app, TSAR adds a layer of services onto your existing documents rather than managing content directly.

+# Features
+TSAR includes features that mirror cognitive tasks such as (content) retrieval, association, search/discovery, and review.
+Some key features include:
+- incremental search: per-keystroke results via the lucene query syntax (elasticsearch)
+- link-awareness: linked documents can be parsed/indexed and generate search hits
+- document association: browse documents by similarity
+- content curation: separate collections with custom folder watch and automatic indexing

 # Usage
 - Add documents (.md, .txt, arxiv urls) to a collection via the terminal client.
 TSAR generates metadata from your docs, leaving source data unmodified.
-- Attach to the TSAR terminal interface via the command `tsar`; search, browse, preview, your documents with unmatched efficiency.
+- Attach to the TSAR terminal interface via the command `tsar`; search, browse, preview, documents in a collection.
 - Detach from TSAR via `ctrl-c`.
 It runs in the background and will resume right where you left off next time.

-# Features
+# Extensibility
-- **Incremental search**: via lucene query syntax, powered by elasticsearch
-- **Linking**: Automatically detect and index linked content (hyperlink, citations, etc.)
-- **Flexibility**: supports multiple document collections, custom keybindings, folder watch, and more
-- **Extensibility**: customize how documents are parsed, link syntax, and more.
+Want to include a new kind of document?
+Define a new *documents type* (in python) to customize parsing, linking, and search indexing behavior.
 TSAR was designed with extensibility in mind.

 # Installation and quickstart
 1. install [Docker](https://www.docker.com/get-started) desktop on your system